 It doesn’t matter what type of sunglasses you are traveling with, but wearing them through the security checkpoint will depend on the security officer at the checkpoint.

-If the security officer asks you to remove them, ensure that you don’t leave them at the security checkpoint.
+If the security officer asks you to remove them, ensure that you don’t leave them back at the security checkpoint.

 Also, do not forget your sunglasses inside your checked bag, since most airlines will not compensate for damaged or lost expensive items.